 When a person is injured on someone else's property, be it private or commercial, there are always questions as to who is responsible for those injuries.
 Is the property owner responsible because they did not properly maintain their property, or is the victim liable because they were not an invited guest?

-When discussing reasonably safe conditions and how they apply to serious injury cases, it helps to understand all of the aspects of these types of cases and the different dynamics at work.
+When discussing reasonably safe conditions and how they apply to serious personal injury cases in Mt Kisco, it helps to understand all of the aspects of these types of cases and the different dynamics at work.

 The first part of determining a personal injury case is deciding how to classify the injured party.
 How they are classified has a lot to do with whether or not there can even be a serious injury case.
 The different guest classifications are: